-The GM will announce the TARGET NUMBER for each encounter/room and can use some type of visual marker as a reminder for the players to avoid having to answer "what was the Target Number again?" every 10 seconds.
-A set of TARGET NUMBER markers and bonus/penalty markers are included at APPENDIX M that can be printed out or photocopied.
+The GM will announce the TARGET NUMBER for each encounter/room and can use some type of visual marker as a reminder for the players to avoid having to answer, "what was the Target Number again?" every 10 seconds.
+A set of TARGET NUMBER markers and bonus/penalty markers are included in your purchase and available as a separate PDF at DriveThruRPG.